 – Jamie Brockway, blogger for Possettes

-Cecily’s self-titled debut EP was released in May 2015.
-SingersRoom.com described her work as “soothing and nostalgic.”
-On this project she worked with Grammy award winning producer and arranger Benjamin Wright, famed songwriter and singer Vaneese Thomas, and DC rap legend tabi Bonney.
+Cecily’s self-titled 2015 debut EP included work produced by legendary Grammy Award winning producer and arranger Benjamin Wright, and co-written by famed songwriter and singer Vaneese Thomas, as well as DC rap legend tabi Bonney.
+SingersRoom.com’s review of the EP described Cecily’s work as “soothing and nostalgic.”